EXPENSES • 31 MARCH 2025 • 7 MIN READ

 You can claim any business expense that’s linked to the production of your business income.

-Because your accountant or HMRC could ask for proof that your trip was for business purposes, it’s a great idea to record the following:
+Because HMRC could ask for proof that your trip was for business purposes, you must keep a record of the following and provide it to your accountant:

 - the reasons for the trip